 The Lead Nurturing Workflow automates the process of nurturing prospects and moving them through the sales funnel.
 It entails automated communication, follow-up, and tracking of lead interactions.

-Q1.
-Can SuiteFlow be used to set values for multi-select fields in existing records?
+Can SuiteFlow set values for multi-select fields on existing records?

-Q2.
-How can SuiteFlow leverage buttons to navigate users within NetSuite?
+How do you use buttons to navigate users within NetSuite?

-Q3.
-Why do buttons vanish after refreshing the browser in SuiteFlow?
+Why do SuiteFlow buttons disappear after refreshing the browser?